yaoshixin007/MCW-Containers-and-DevOps/WDS/Whiteboard design session trainer guide - Containers and DevOps.md

 2.  *Without getting into the details (the following sections will address the particular details), diagram your initial vision of the container platform, the containers that should be deployed (for a single tenant), and the data tier.*

-The solution will use Azure Container Services (AKS) which means that the container cluster topology is provisioned according to the number of requested nodes.
+The solution will use Azure Kubernetes Service (AKS) which means that the container cluster topology is provisioned according to the number of requested nodes.
 The proposed containers deployed to the cluster are illustrated below, with MongoDB remaining as a managed service:

 ![The solution will use Azure Kubernetes Service (AKS).
 The proposed containers deployed to the cluster are illustrated in this diagram, with MongoDB remaining as a managed service.](images/Whiteboarddesignsessiontrainerguide-ContainersandDevOpsimages/media/image4.png)